hazemhishamelshorbagy/frontend-showcases/use-cases/marketing/README.md

-# Marketing / Social Media Use Cases
+# Marketing / Social Media Show Cases

 This folder contains **frontend use cases focused on marketing and social media applications**.
 Each use case demonstrates common features and UI patterns for marketing dashboards, campaign management, and social media automation.